Trip guide

 Do not overbuild Brunswick

-Brunswick should stay out of the offer shelf on this trip page.
-Its job is to keep the coastal middle legible, not to compete with Jacksonville or Savannah for the trip bookable section.
+Brunswick stays intentionally compact here.
+Its job is to keep the coastal middle legible without competing with Jacksonville or Savannah for attention.

 Use this with the rest of the guide